3 Flat Light Ski Goggles

 The reliable and durable Smith Virtue Snow Goggles make it really easy to swap in their Gold Sensor Mirror lens, which is perfect for flat-light days.
 This lens allows you to perceive every single detail around you and also removes any worry about fogging up issues you may have experienced in the past.
 Visual contrast is enhanced as well.
 In addition, these goggles are quite sturdy and have a strap that is easy to handle and comfortable to wear.
 The lens has a VLT of 70% with a light rose base tint featuring a multi-layered gold sensor mirror.
 Combined, these features help it to enhance color definition and depth perception in various low-light level conditions.
 Find here.

 Constructed from of top-notch materials, the Giro Balance Snow Goggles have a simple and elegant full frame that will fit every style.
-Along with that, the Yellow or Yellow Boost lenses are the perfect choice when faced with flat light conditions.
+Along with that, the Yellow or Vivid lenses are the perfect choice when faced with flat light conditions.
+These lenses are made by Zeiss, an expert lens make for everything from cameras to binoculars.
+They know what they are doing.
 The Yellow lens has an 84% VLT, offering increased contrast which makes it optimal for flat, low light conditions and even night skiing.
-The Yellow Boost lens’ VLT is 62%.
+The Vivid lens give you additional contrast.
 This variant has a blue flash coating that enhances contrast and makes it a great candidate when choosing a pair of goggles perfect for flat light.
+Some actually say that the contrast is a little much if you are not in flat light, so there are great lenses to have on hand, along with your regular goggles for clear days.
 Find here.

 What is Flat Light in Skiing?